itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 I recommend [Atom](https://atom.io/) -- mainly because I use it and it has a nice suite of plugins for writing prose -- but you can use any one you like.
 Other simple options include [VS Code](https://code.visualstudio.com/download) and [Sublime](https://www.sublimetext.com/3), and you can get more complex with [Emacs](https://www.gnu.org/software/emacs/download.html) and [Vim](https://www.vim.org/download.php) (although I wouldn't recommend starting with those).
 For the purposes of this exercise, don't lose too much sleep over picking one over another.

-If you go with Atom, check out this [great guide](https://ben.balter.com/2016/12/23/atom-for-prose/) with advice on how to customize your Atom environment for writing prose.
+If you go with Atom, check out this [great guide from Ben Balter](https://ben.balter.com/2016/12/23/atom-for-prose/) with advice on how to customize your Atom environment for writing prose.
+[Scott Selisker](http://u.arizona.edu/~selisker/post/workflow/) has got a similarly excellent set of suggestions for customizing Atom in his plain text workflow guide.

 ## 2.2.
 Install with a package manager